Soft-Di[M]O: Improving One-Step Discrete Image Generation with Soft Embeddings: Methods

-{Since the soft embedding is computed independently for each token, we show the calculation for masked position $i$ in the right panel of \cref{fig:pipeline}.
-We begin with the model's predicted logits $z_\theta^i$ at a masked position $i$.
-These logits are first converted into a probability distribution over the entire vocabulary $\mathcal{V}$ via the softmax function: $p_\theta(x_0^i| x_{\text{init}}) = \mathrm{softmax}(z_\theta^i)$.
+{For each masked position, the soft embedding is computed from the model's predicted logits at that position.
+Taking masked position $i$ as an example (right panel of \cref{fig:pipeline}), we begin with the model's predicted logits $z_\theta^i$.} These logits are first converted into a probability distribution over the entire vocabulary $\mathcal{V}$ via the softmax function: $p_\theta(x_0^i| x_{\text{init}}) = \mathrm{softmax}(z_\theta^i)$.
 This distribution $p_\theta$ represents the model's confidence for each possible token $j$ filling the masked position.
 Instead of {conventional discrete token sampling}, the soft embedding $\tilde{{e}}_\theta^i$ is computed as the expectation of token embeddings under this probability distribution {$p_\theta(x_0^i| x_{\text{init}})$}.
 Concretely, let ${E} \in \mathbb{R}^{|{\mathcal{V}}| \times d}$ denote the {embedding matrix (from either the teacher backbone or the tokenizer decoder), and let ${E}_j$ be the $d$-dimensional embedding vector for token $j$ in the vocabulary $\mathcal{V}$}.
 The soft embedding is then computed as:

 In other words, the operator $\mathrm{Emb}(\cdot)$ here maps logits (via softmax) to a convex combination of {all the} token embeddings.
 We use $\mathrm{Emb}_\phi$ and $\mathrm{Emb}_{\text{Dec}}$ to denote this operation using the embedding layer from teacher $\phi$ and the tokenizer decoder, respectively.